 While the transfer window slowly simmers to life and training ground car parks begin to fill with Sky Sports coats and microphones, spare a thought for those pushed down the pecking order of transfer gossip column inches, the temporarily forgotten ones; the out of work football managers.

 José Mourinho has been readily available for some time, and Rafa Benítez is relatively fresh on the scene.
 Young hopefuls and Swansea alumni, Brendan Rodgers and Garry Monk, remain free agents, as do the coaching dinosaurs of Harry Redknapp and Dick Advocaat.
 Nothing.
 No takers as yet.

 Then, while in sympathetic and slightly nostalgic mood, spare a thought for the Premier League’s favourite feisty Italian.
-Paolo Di Canio has been reportedly rebuffed by the likes of Celtic, Bolton, and Rotherham in the past two years, and is seemingly no closer to landing another managerial job in England.
+Paolo Di Canio has been reportedly rebuffed by the likes of Celtic, Bolton and Rotherham over the past four years and is seemingly no closer to landing another managerial job in England.